 Check the below video to see “Requirements Traceability Matrix”

 Please be patient.
 The video will load in some time.

 Let’s see different types of Traceability Matrix:

-- Backward or Reverse Traceability: Mapping test cases to requirements is called Backward Traceability Matrix.
+Mapping test cases to requirements are called Backward Traceability Matrix.
 It is used to ensure whether the current product remains on the right track.
 It makes sure that we are not expanding the scope of the project by adding functionality that is not specified in the requirements.

-- Bi-directional traceability (Forward + Backward): Mapping requirements to test cases (forward traceability) and test cases to requirements (backward traceability) is called Bi-directional Traceability Matrix.
+Mapping requirements to test cases (forward traceability) and test cases to requirements (backward traceability) are called the Bi-directional Traceability Matrix.
 It is used to ensure that all the specified requirements have appropriate test cases and vice versa.

 - Complete Guide To Writing Test Strategy

 - How To Approach Testing of ERP Application